file9.ai

 Economy

-Jamaica's economy is categorized as upper-middle-income, relying heavily on agriculture and tourism while grappling with high levels of crime and poverty.
-The GDP in purchasing power parity is projected at $29.13 billion for 2024, with significant contributions from the services sector.
+Jamaica's economy is classified as upper-middle-income and relies significantly on agriculture and tourism.
+Recent years have seen efforts to reduce public debt and stabilize inflation, although challenges persist due to crime and youth unemployment.
+The GDP (PPP) is estimated at $29.13 billion for 2024, with significant contributions from the services sector.

 • Unemployment Rate: 4.9% (2024)